coditory/sherlock-distributed-lock/docs/index.md

 Thanks to this approach when lock owning instance unexpectedly goes down, lock is automatically released after expiration.

+!!! important "Read and write from the same DB node"
+    Make sure that DB connection passed to Sherlock reads and writes to the same DB node so every lock change is visible to all of your services.

 ## Quick start

 Add dependency to `build.gradle`: